cserteGT3/RANSAC.jl/README.md

 	in Computer Graphics Forum, Vol. 26, No. 2, pages 214-226, Blackwell Publishing, June 2007

+**WARNING: this implementation seems to be incorrect.
+It is slow and may not produce correct results.
+I'm sad, but almost certainly I won't revisit this project soon.**

 ## Efficient RANSAC

 The efficient RANSAC algorithm is used to segment and fit primitive shapes (sphere, plane, cylinder, torus, cone) to point clouds.